-- Hermès assumes all its responsibilities as a company that places goods on markets, to ensure the regulatory compliance of all products sold, in all countries where it operates.
-Two main activities make it possible to respect this commitment, monitoring and validation of products: - regulatory monitoring is carried out through a large number of actions with stakeholders and is coordinated by the industrial affairs department; - coordination of the Colbert Committee's "Regulations" working group; - participation in the "Regulations" working group of Francéclat (Porcelain and Silversmith), the BJOP (Jewellery, Silversmith); - regulatory update at least once a year with the CTC (Leather), IFTH (Textiles), FPPP (Porcelain), BJOP (Jewellery, Silversmith), the Fédération du Verre et du Cristal, the Fédération Horlogère; - taking into account the monitoring prepared by a specialised service provider (Bureau Veritas) on certain products; - update twice a year (during the podiums), with all the House's subsidiaries, on the regulatory changes relating to products in each country.
-All possible incidents are dealt with in these meetings. - product validation from a regulatory point of view, which is carried out at two levels: - the annual update of product specifications (CDC), which takes into account all the results of regulatory monitoring.
+- regulatory monitoring is carried out through a large number of actions with stakeholders and is coordinated by the industrial affairs department: - coordination of the Colbert Committee's "Regulations" working group. - participation in the "Regulations" working group of Francéclat (Porcelain and Silversmith), the BJOP (Jewellery, Silversmith), - regulatory update at least once a year with the CTC (Leather), IFTH (Textiles), FPPP (Porcelain), BJOP (Jewellery, Silversmith), the Fédération du Verre et du Cristal, the Fédération Horlogère, - taking into account the monitoring prepared by a specialised service provider (Bureau Veritas) on certain products, - update twice a year (during the podiums), with all the House's subsidiaries, on the regulatory changes relating to products in each country.
+All possible incidents are dealt with in these meetings; - product validation from a regulatory point of view, which is carried out at two levels: - the annual update of product specifications (CDC), which takes into account all the results of regulatory monitoring.
 These CDCs include compliance with the most stringent product regulations in the world (all countries to which Hermès exports products).
 It is generally the European regulations that are the most demanding, although this is not always the case, - all products are tested (internally and/or externally), in qualified laboratories, on the technical criteria and in accordance with the standards described in the product specifications.